 Talbot Campus is changing this autumn.

-We are running a smoke-free pilot for two months at Talbot Campus from the start of September.
+We are running a smoke-free pilot until the end of November.
 This means that smoking, including vaping, will no longer be allowed within the boundaries of Talbot Campus.

 This policy change strengthens our commitment to creating and maintaining a healthy environment for all our community and visitors.
 We have endorsed the principles of the Government’s ‘Smokefree by 2030’ target and have pledged to help reduce the harm caused by smoking.
 BU also believes that everyone on our campus has the right to a smoke-free learning and working environment without exception.
 Research has also shown that smoking by young people increased during the first lockdown of the COVID-19 pandemic.

 We are, therefore, initiating a smoke-free campus pilot.
 This will run from 1 September until 30 November 2023.